-Getting creative about depression & mental illness
+Getting creative with a mental illness

 I am a creative thinking coach and no expert in post natal depression but from what I have read I believe it can be an overwhelming place to be at times.
 Having emotions which are difficult to express and feelings you may not want to share.

 I’ve had clients who have had depression who swear that being introduced to creativity helped them immensely.
 But often, especially when we are depressed, we put barriers in our way to trying something new.